-Overall determination on the legal framework: In Place
+Overall determination on the legal framework: In Place But Needs Improvement

-Norway's legal framework implementing the AEOI Standard is in place and is consistent with the requirements of the AEOI Terms of Reference.
-This includes Norway's domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) and its international legal framework to exchange the information with all of Norway's Interested Appropriate Partners (CR2).
+Estonia's legal framework implementing the AEOI Standard is in place but needs improvement in order to be fully consistent with the requirements of the AEOI Terms of Reference.
+While Estonia's international legal framework to exchange the information with all of Estonia's Interested Appropriate Partners (CR2) is consistent with the requirements, its domestic legislative framework requiring Reporting Financial Institutions to conduct the due diligence and reporting procedures (CR1) has deficiencies significant to the proper functioning of elements of the AEOI Standard.
+Most significantly, the definition of the term Controlling Persons is not consistent with the AEOI Standard.